vanne02135/suunto-hrv/README.md

 suunto-hrv
 ==========

-Use Suunto Ambit XML to determine heart rate variability
+Use Suunto Ambit to determine heart rate variability.
+Ambit saves the last log in ~/Library/Application Support/Suunto/Moveslink2 (in Mac OS X), just give the file name on command line.